SU-SWS/template_warehouse/jira_templates_md/task_request_template.md

 ## Description

-Provide a clear and concise description of the type of work expected
+Provide a clear and concise description of the type of work expected.

+If this is an accessibility request

+* Preface the title (Summary) with A11y: or A11y | Topic:
+* Add label: Accessibility

 ### Type of work